calaldees/KaraKara/website/README.txt

   your up in 'xx' min
 per phone limit?
-duplicate name warning - one track
+duplicate name warning - one track feedback button

-ini option to disable track adding my phones (just in case it get abused and needs turning off) messaging/disabling individual devices
+ini option to disable track adding by phones (just in case it get abused and needs turning off) messaging/disabling individual devices